 The Council of State Presidents is responsible for selecting four members of the National Nominating Committee from its membership of active State Society Presidents.
 The Council consists of the current and immediate Past President, Vice Presidents, Sr. Vice President, or expected next President of each State Society.
 The Chairman is the President of the host society for the previous Congress.
 The Council is advisory and hosts the annual State and Chapter Presidents seminar that is held during the Spring National Leadership Meeting.
 The main meeting of the Council is held annually at the National Congress.
 The Secretary-Treasurer is elected each year by the Council at the National Congress.

-Elected at the National Congress in Winston-Salem, North Carolina July 2011
+Elected at the National Congress in Greenville, South Carolina July 2014

 Please see the attached By-Laws for the Council of State Presidents below